 Recommendation forms and comments receive close scrutiny during the review process.
 When selecting your recommenders, try to identify professionals who know you well and can assess your potential for success in graduate school and your chosen career.
 Some of the qualities they should address include (but are not limited to): your level of understanding of your chosen career; the strengths you will bring to that career; your ability to work independently and think critically and creatively; your problem-solving and analytical skills; your quantitative skills; and your verbal and written communication skills.
 Be sure to give your recommenders ample time to write their letters.
 You might consider giving them your resume and a summary of your career goals as well as information about the points you wish them to address.

 Make sure your application is complete.
 Even if the application asks for information that is in your resume or statement of purpose, you should fill in all the information requested on the GAMES forms.

 The general test of the Graduate Record Examination (GRE) is required.
 The department will accept an unofficial copy of your scores on a temporary basis, but an official copy is required before a final decision about admission can be made.
-GRE scores should not be more than five years old.
+GRE scores should not be more than ten years old.

 International Applicants: A TOEFL score of 550 or more on the paper version, or 213 or more on the computerized version, or 80 or more on the iBT is required.
 A score of 6.5 or higher on the IELTS is also acceptable.
 For additional requirements for international students, refer to the application instructions for Graduate Studies, University of Nebraska-Lincoln.